orzklv/web/content/_index.md

 However, things got serious in mid 2022's.
 The more personality I created, the more I suffered morally and more close relatives & friends were getting worried, so I had to eventually stop forever in my current personality (yes, sadly, there won't be new personality switches anymore).

 {% alert(note=true) %}
-I mean, that's a statement, not a promise, you know what I'm sayin' :D Ye, I'm sorry for being unstable (⌒_⌒;)
+I mean, that's a statement, not a promise, you know what I'm sayin'.
+Ye, I'm sorry for being unstable
 {% end %}

 ## What's this blog about?